-In 2011, CHCB achieved national accreditation from the National Committee for Quality Assurance as a Patient-Centered Medical Home.
-This means that we take extra care to track patients who have chronic diseases such as Diabetes, or are at an age where critical annual screenings, such as colonoscopies, need to begin.
+The PCMH model of care places an emphasis on team-based care, communication, access, and care coordination.
+It also emphasizes better management of chronic conditions.
+This means that at CHC, we take extra care to track patients who have chronic diseases such as diabetes, or are at an age where critical preventative screenings, such as colonoscopies, need to begin.

 “NCQA Patient-Centered Medical Home Recognition raises the bar in defining high-quality care by emphasizing access, health information technology and coordinated care focused on patients,” said NCQA President Margaret E. O’Kane.
 “Recognition shows that Community Health Centers has the tools, systems and resources to provide its patients with the right care, at the right time.”